Rationality of an $S_6$-invariant quartic $3$-fold: Auxiliary results

-\begin{proof} Since the divisor $-K_Y$ is nef and big, it follows from Lemma~\ref{theorem:lin-indep-e-i} and \cite{pr-sh} that the Mori cone $\overline{NE}(Y)$ is polyhedral, spanned by extremal rays, so that every extremal ray on $Y$ is contractible.
-This implies that some (at least $1$-dimensional) family of curves in every $E_i$ generates an extremal ray because there are no small $K_Y$-negative extremal contractions on $Y$ (see \cite{cut} and Lemmas~\ref{theorem:y-is-gor}, \ref{theorem:lin-indep-e-i}).
-In particular, $E_i$ do not intersect, since $\dim\psi(E) = 0$ by assumption. \end{proof}
+\begin{proof} Since the divisor $-K_Y$ is nef and big, it follows from Lemmas~\ref{theorem:y-is-gor}, \ref{theorem:lin-indep-e-i} and \cite{pr-sh} that the Mori cone $\overline{NE}(Y)$ is polyhedral, is spanned by extremal rays, and every extremal ray on $Y$ is contractible.
+This implies that some family of curves in each $E_i$ generates an extremal ray because there are no small $K_Y$-negative extremal contractions on $Y$ (see \cite[Lemma 5.1]{kaw} and \cite{cut}).
+In particular, $E_i$ do not intersect, as $\dim\psi(E) = 0$ by assumption. \end{proof}